Voljega/BestArcade/README.md

 `Proceed` will save your configuration in memory only, leaving your `conf.conf` file intact and launch the whole process

-You can build your own version with the instructions found in `build.txt`
+You can build your own Windows version with the instructions found in `build.txt`

 You can also directly modify conf files manually if you prefer, see next sections